Your feelings and bowel cancer

 There is a lot of support available.
 You may find it easier to talk to someone outside your immediate family and friends.
 You could find a support group or join online support websites like Cancer Chat.

 It is quite common nowadays for people to have counselling after cancer treatment.
-To find out more about counselling, look in the coping with cancer section of CancerHelp UK.
+To find out more about counselling, look in the coping with cancer section.
 Or you could contact our cancer information nurses.

 You can view and print the quick guides for all the pages in the living with bowel cancer section.

 Most people feel shocked and upset when they first find out they have cancer.
 They may also feel

 You may feel some or all of these feelings.
 Or you may feel totally different.
 Everyone reacts in their own way.
 Sometimes it is hard to take in the fact that you have cancer at all.
 Feelings are a natural part of coming to terms with cancer.
 All sorts of feelings are likely to come and go.
 Your family and friends will probably have strong feelings too.
 Look in our coping emotionally section for detailed information about the feelings you may have when you find out you have cancer.